aryanpawar/Clock/README.md

 # Clock
-A simple Clock made Using CSS , HTML , JavaScript
+A simple Clock made Using CSS , HTML , JavaScript.

 Font Change Animation Is Used From CodePen